mjpitz/varys/README.md

 By default, `varys` runs in a semi-insecure mode.

 - We `sha256` the provided encryption key to ensure a proper length.
-So even if an encryption key isn't provided, we still end up using a non-empty encryption key.
+So even if an encryption key isn't provided, we still end up using a non-empty encryption key when writing data to disk.
 - If no auth type is set, then a set of default credentials are used (username: `badadmin`, password: `badadmin`).
 - Communication with the service is insecure by default.
 As a result, we bind the service to localhost to avoid any unintended exposure.
 Its highly recommended that TLS is enabled before exposing the service beyond localhost.